 At least you won’t read every word of it, right to the end.

 Why?
 Because you’re busy, tired, distracted, overloaded.
 Because, like every human, you live on an island of your own interest.
+Because I didn’t fashion a title that engenders interest or is straight out clickbait like, “You Won’t Believe What Just Happened!!”.
 Because I haven’t used images, lists, headings (OK maybe one), emboldened text, quotes or other mechanisms commonly used to hold attention.
 Because as soon as you landed on this page you unconsciously made an assessment and decided it may be worth reading this first paragraph, but now you’ve got the gist, you’ve got more interesting places to go.
 Places with shiny things.
 And because I’ve deliberately made this first block of text quite long, you’re starting to feel a bit tuckered out already.

 The second huge challenge is you.
 No, don’t look at the person in the seat beside you.
 This is about you.
 Can you put yourself in the virtual shoes of someone landing on your page?
 You know you’ve just written possibly the best landing page copy ever.
 It’s all there.
 But wait a minute.
 Remember how you struggle with other people’s websites?
 Remember how quickly you lose interest?
 ‘Why is there so much here?!’, you cry.
 ‘Why do they go on so?!
 Just get to the point so I can move on!’

-This last bit’s bold, so you’ve probably skimmed down to read it.
+This last bit’s bold, so you’ve probably skipped most of the stuff above and whizzed down to read it.
 I rest my case.